 Subd.
-2. Assessment. (a) The commissioner of commerce, the commissioner of employment and economic development, and the commissioner of human services shall annually recommend to the commission an adequate and appropriate surcharge and budget to implement sections 237.50 to 237.56, 248.062, and 256C.30, respectively.
-The maximum annual budget for section 248.062 must not exceed $100,000 and for section 256C.30 must not exceed $300,000.
-The Public Utilities Commission shall review the budgets for reasonableness and may modify the budget to the extent it is unreasonable.
-The commission shall annually determine the funding mechanism to be used within 60 days of receipt of the recommendation of the departments and shall order the imposition of surcharges effective on the earliest practicable date.
+2. Assessment.
+The commissioner of commerce shall annually recommend to the commission an adequate and appropriate surcharge and budget to implement sections 237.50 to 237.56.
+The Public Utilities Commission shall review the budget for reasonableness and may modify the budget to the extent it is unreasonable.
+The commission shall annually determine the funding mechanism to be used within 60 days of receipt of the recommendation of the department and shall order the imposition of surcharges effective on the earliest practicable date.
 The commission shall establish a monthly charge no greater than 20 cents for each customer access line, including trunk equivalents as designated by the commission pursuant to section 403.11, subdivision 1.

 Subd.
 3. Collection.
 Every telephone company or communications carrier that provides service capable of originating a telecommunications relay call, including cellular communications and other nonwire access services, in this state shall collect the charges established by the commission under subdivision 2 and transfer amounts collected to the commissioner of public safety in the same manner as provided in section 403.11, subdivision 1, paragraph (d).
 The commissioner of public safety must deposit the receipts in the fund established in subdivision 1.

 Subd.
 5. Expenditures. (a) Money in the fund may only be used for: